Arichy/rust-react-chat/README.md

 # Chat Tool

-Real-time chatting, built with React, Remix and [actix-web](https://actix.rs/).
+Real-time chatting, built with React, React-Router and [actix-web](https://actix.rs/).

 For learning purpose only.